signalsciences/rsrc/docs/getting-started/introduction.md

 ## Motivation

 - reduce dependence on common boilerplate for managing fetch state
-- encourage a declarative approach to resource operations
-- facilitate the collocation of resource descriptors with the components that depend on them
+- facilitate the collocation of data fetching alongside the components that rely on it
 - simplify cache management and invalidation

 ## What does this do?